 The remark: Rivard maintained that the Milwaukee Journal Sentinel had taken his quotes out of context when he said, "Some girls rape easy."
 His full explanation, offered later on:

 "He also told me one thing, 'If you do (have premarital sex), just remember, consensual sex can turn into rape in an awful hurry,'" Rivard said.
 "Because all of a sudden a young lady gets pregnant and the parents are madder than a wet hen and she's not going to say, 'Oh, yeah, I was part of the program.'
 All that she has to say or the parents have to say is it was rape because she's underage.
 And he just said, 'Remember, Roger, if you go down that road, some girls,' he said, 'they rape so easy.'
 "What the whole genesis of it was, it was advice to me, telling me, 'If you're going to go down that road, you may have consensual sex that night and then the next morning it may be rape.'
 So the way he said it was, 'Just remember, Roger, some girls, they rape so easy.
 It may be rape the next morning.'"

 The result: It's close: According to a Leader-Telegram article updated near midnight, Rivard trailed Smith 12,832 votes to 12,921 with 96 percent of the precincts reporting.

-John Koster (Republican; Snohomish County councilman, running for U.S. House of Representatives seat from Washington—District 1) The remark:
+John Koster (Republican; Snohomish County councilman, running for U.S. House of Representatives seat from Washington—District 1)